saicheedepudi/ToDoProject/README.md

-# To-do-list
+# To-do-Project
-A todolist app using django framework
+An app for to-do lists using django framework.